MIT-Emerging-Talent/ET6-CDSP-group-23-repo/2_data_preparation/README.md

 # Data Cleaning & Preparation Script 🧹✨

+This README provides a quick summary of the data Preparation script for the ("Transfer_Dataset.raw.csv") dataset.

 The script [Transfer_Dataset_Data_Preparation.ipynb](Transfer_Dataset_Data_Preparation.ipynb)
 is designed to clean and preprocess the raw football transfer dataset.